ZhihongCui/CTRAIL/README.md

-# 🚗 CTRAIL:A  Commonsense World Framework for Trajectory Planning in Autonomous Driving
+# 🚗 CTRAIL: A  Commonsense World Framework for Trajectory Planning in Autonomous Driving

 ---